itancio/sokoban/documentation/SOFTWARE_DESIGN.md

 // return the current board position as a 2d vector of characters or a vector of strings representing each row vector<string> board()

-// return the number of moves made on the current board uint moves()
+// return the number of moves made on the current board (or the moves themselves) uint moves()

 // return the current level number